bgrk005/servicenow-blog/src/content/posts/testpost.md

 ---
-title: 'ServiceNow: Safely Querying GlideRecord (with Examples)'
+title: "ServiceNow: Safely Querying GlideRecord (with Examples)"
-description: 'Learn how to safely query data using the GlideRecord API in ServiceNow.'
+description: "Learn how to safely query data using the GlideRecord API in ServiceNow."
 pubDate: '2025-11-01'
-tags: ['servicenow', 'gliderecord', 'programming']
+tags:
+  - servicenow
+  - gliderecord
+  - programming
 ---

 # ServiceNow: Safely Querying GlideRecord (with Examples)